marph91/pocket-cnn/README.md

 - Weights and bias stored in BRAM.
 - Using DSP for the matrix multiplications.

-&rarr; This got depracated by "Direct Hardware Mapping".
+&rarr; This got deprecated by "Direct Hardware Mapping".

 The tag `cocotb_caffe` marks the last commit with: